Robin Wall Kimmerer: Honors and awards

 Kimmerer received the John Burroughs Medal Award for her book, Gathering Moss: A Natural and Cultural History of Mosses.
 Her first book, it incorporated her experience as a plant ecologist and her understanding of traditional knowledge about nature.
+Author Elizabeth Gilbert later relied on Gathering Moss while completing research for her novel The Signature of All Things.
+Gilbert said of the book and Kimmerer, "That book had been my touchstone during my research.
+She's my Mick Jagger."

 Her second book, Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants, received the 2014 Sigurd F. Olson Nature Writing Award.
 Braiding Sweetgrass is about the interdependence of people and the natural world, primarily the plant world.
 She won a second Burroughs award for an essay, "Council of the Pecans", that appeared in Orion magazine in 2013.
 Within ten years of its publication, more than two million copies had been sold worldwide.
 Kimmerer received an honorary M.Phil. degree in Human Ecology from College of the Atlantic on June 6, 2020.

 In 2022, Kimmerer was awarded a MacArthur Fellowship.
+In 2024, Oregon State University named her the recipient of the Stone Award for Literary Achievement.

+In 2023, The White house awarded Kimmerer with the National Humanities Medal.

-In 2025 she was included on the Time 100 list of influential people.
+Most recently in 2025, she was included on the Time 100 list of influential people.

+Kimmerera is a fossil moss genus from the Late Cretaceous period in Antarctica that was described and named after Kimmerer in 2026.